YasinBoloorchi/Persian-Poem-Search-Engine/README.md

 # Persian Poem Search Engine
 ## Introduction

-The first exercise in information ritrieval project is to make a search engine for the specific dataset that been given to us (further we will deal with it). for start we will install it's requirement that is persian stemmer library for stemm persian words. after that we will start indexing all of the words in the data and finally make an invert index out of it. next we make a query reader program that will read the invert index and user queries, and return the best result that it can.
+The first exercise in information retrieval project is to make a search engine for the specific dataset that been given to us (further we will deal with it). for start we will install it's requirement that is Persian stemmer library for stemm persian words. after that we will start indexing all of the words in the data and finally make an invert index out of it. next we make a query reader program that will read the invert index and user queries, and return the best result that it can.

 ## Dataset